Student Learning Commons: Conversation Partners Program

 1The Conversation Partner program has been adapted from the University of Guelph’s Conversation Partners program and McMaster University‘s Speakeasy Program.

-The information on this form is collected under the authority of the University Act (R.S.B.C.
-1996, c.468).
-It is related directly to and needed by the University for services provided by the SFU Library.
-The information will be used to administer the Conversation Partners program.
-If you have any questions about the collection, use and disclosure of this information please contact Gwen Bird, University Librarian and Dean of Libraries, at 778-782-3265 or gbird@sfu.ca.
+Consultations are confidential and will be managed in accordance with BC's Freedom of Information and Protection of Privacy Act.
+The information on this website is collected under the authority of the University Act (R.S.B.C.
+1996, c.468) and the Freedom of Information and Protection of Privacy Act (RSBC 1996, c.
+165).
+It is related directly to and needed by the University for services provided by the Student Learning Commons.
+The information will be used to maintain a record of consultation with Student Learning Commons staff.
+If you have any questions about the collection and use of this information please contact Donna McGee Thompson, Head, Student Learning Commons, at 778.782.3294 or dmcthomp@sfu.ca.

 CAPTCHA